Unmitigated communion: Causes of unmitigated communion

 A study from Carnegie Mellon University shows that there are four main causes of unmitigated communion behaviour which includes the way a person was raised, modelling of a family member especially mother, lack of self-esteem as well as genetics.
 However, the most accurate and possible cause for unmitigated communion is the combination of genetics, which might be inherited from parents, and socialisation, where the environment and surroundings affect the way a person behaves.
 For instance, poor and unsupportive family surroundings and social environment would lead to high unmitigated communion behaviour.
 It is claimed that adolescents with high unmitigated communion would more likely to be raised in a family with less expressive parents.
 In addition, an individual with high unmitigated communion would tend to come from less cohesive family.

 Roles of unmitigated communion

 Over-involvement with others

 Over-involvement with others means that people with high unmitigated communion are too unreasonably involved in other people's problems and treat others' issues as their own.
 Additionally, high unmitigated communion individuals tend to feel responsible for helping others and frequently have thoughts about other individuals' problems.
 Therefore, the higher a person scores at unmitigated communion, the more frequent and common that person would be involved in others' problems and be affected.
 In addition, an individual with strong unmitigated communion would tend to feel more stressful events eventuates.
-There are three ways to explain the over-involvement with others.